skip to main content

 Co-insurance

-Many insurance plans pay only a percentage of a particular procedure or service.
-The patient must pay the rest.
-The amount or percentage owed by the patient is known as his or her co-insurance.
+Some insurance plans pay only a percentage of a particular procedure or service, and the patient must pay the rest.
+The amount owed by the patient is known as the co-insurance.

 Collection ratio

-A healthcare agency’s collection ratio is the amount of money it has received as reimbursement for products and/or services versus how much is owed.
+A healthcare agency’s collection ratio is the amount of money it has received as reimbursement for products and/or services compared to how much is owed.

 Contractual adjustment

-It’s common for healthcare providers to enter into a contract with insurance companies, agreeing to write off or waive a portion of the money owed by a patient for a specific service.
+Healthcare providers can enter into a contract with insurance companies, agreeing to write off or waive a portion of the money owed by a patient for a specific service.
 This is referred to as a contractual adjustment.

 Coordination of benefits (COB)